mxsjoberg/md2website/posts/lark-parser-and-ast-visitor-for-playcode.md

 %ignore COMMENT
 ```

 I like the built-in patterns for numbers, strings, whitespace, and so on.
-The `-> add` is an alias to match case for addition expression (and not assert as in PlayCode).
+The `->` followed by `add`, `sub`, etc., are aliases to match for addition and subtraction expressions (and not inline asserts as in PlayCode).

-Parsing the grammar and generating the parser looks like this:
+Parsing the grammar file and creating a parser looks like this:

 ```python
 parser = Lark(open("pc.lark", "r").read(), start="assign_stmt", parser="lalr")
 ```

-Then simply `parser.parse()` input file to generate the AST:
+Simple enough.
+Then to parse input file to generate an AST.

 ```python
 file = open(sys.argv[1], "r").read()
 tree = parser.parse(file)
 ```

-Here's an example input and the resulting AST:
+Here's an example input (in file passed as `sys.argv[1]`) and the resulting AST:

 ```python
 x = 2